 MainActivity.javasource file that has an activity class that runs when the app is launched by the user.

-- res/drawable-hdpi for draable object for high-density screen
+- res/drawable-hdpi for a drawable object for the high-density screen.

 - Gradle Script: It is an auto-generated directory that contains files like build.gradle, compileSdkVersion, buildToolsVersion, applicationId, minSdkVersion, targetSdkVersion, versionCode, and versionName.